 Leadership in how we speak of these problems and how our leaders ask action of us determines how our community responds to a crisis.
 Many have commended Governor Scott for his leadership during this pandemic and his steady hand at the spigot.
 This illustrates how leadership matters and we must look to our leaders to steer the dialog, hold all accountable and remedy the issue.

 Vermont may have been a Union state during the civil war.
 We may be one of the most progressive states in the nation today.
 But we can not escape the moral stain on the soul of America that the institution of slavery, the oppression of Reconstruction, the policies of the Jim Crow era, and the continued effects of systemic racism have left behind.
-In an effort to redress the wrongs done to our fellow Americans, I support reparative justice efforts outlined in H.478 in the Vermont State Assembly.
 We cannot rewind time but we can acknowledge what time has done.
 Studying the past will help rectify the long standing effects of immoral governance.

 While our nation shows its undeniable strength of spirit across the country, with peaceful protests in all fifty states, it’s time for Vermont to show what it really means when we say “Black Lives Matter”.